 - Panic attack

 If someone is experiencing any of those caffeine symptoms, they should seek medical attention, because it could be serious.

 When a person combines high amounts of alcohol with caffeine, this can be dangerous to health.
 Alcohol on its own is a popular depressant; the effect of the alcohol is hidden by the caffeine uplift and possibly making the person feel more alert than they really are.

 People who combine alcohol with energy drinks have the tendency to drink higher amounts.
 A fetus or a newborn baby cannot break down caffeine at a normal rate.
 It’s advisable that pregnant women reduce the amount of caffeine they take daily to less than 190 mg which is approx. 95mg/cup.

 This is equivalent to 1 or 2 cups of coffee each day.
 Also, for lactating mothers, it is also advisable they reduce their intake of caffeine.
 An increased level of caffeine ingested by the mother can affect the baby.

 The Centers for Disease Control and Prevention advise lactating mothers to reduce the intake of caffeine to less than 95mg per day.
-This is equivalent to about 1 cup of coffee per day.
+This is equivalent to about 1 – 4 cups of brewed coffee per day.
 The American Academy for Pediatrics also advises adolescents and children to stay away from a large number of caffeine drinks or products.

 Caffeine can also be hazardous to someone who has an underlying health issue.
 Although there is no medical connection between the heart and caffeine, it has been researched that people who are sensitive to caffeine may develop heart issues.